sanjeev-rm/Profile-Management-VIT/README.md

 ### Versions :

 - **Version 1.0 :** This is an command line based system where the user inputs data.
-The data is stored during runtime but then after the program terminates the data is lost.
-Check it out [version 1.0](https://github.com/sanjeev-rm/Profile-Management-VIT.git)
+The data is stored during runtime but then after the program terminates the data is lost. **Check out [version 1.0](https://github.com/sanjeev-rm/Profile-Management-VIT.git)**

 - **Verison 1.1 :** This version will be storing the data given by the user.
 Using the concepts of File I/O.